Thuynh808/Fishy-Phiisshing/README.md

 <details>
   <summary><h2><b>Section 3: Analyzing Phishing Emails</b></h2></summary>
-  In this part of our project, we carefully examine a phishing email sample.
-We use Thunderbird to inspect its content, while tools like PhishTool can help us to examine its deeper technical aspects.
+  In this part of our project, we carefully examine phishing email samples.
+We use Thunderbird to inspect its content, while tools like PhishTool and VirusTotal can help us examine their deeper technical aspects.

   - **Email Examination with Thunderbird**:
     We open a suspicious email that claims to be from a popular streaming service.
 This email is a prime example of a phishing attempt due to the following signs:<br>